nguyenzung/fast-relay/Architecture.md

 ### B. Message Routing Phase

 1. Client A sends a binary frame.
-2. Read pump parses the frame via `readMessage()` into a `core.Message` + `mem.Buffer`, then calls `app.HandleMessage(c, msg, buf, recvTime)` — network stops here; everything below is `Relayer`'s (the default `App`) behavior, not network's.
+2. Read pump parses the frame via `readMessage()` into a `core.Message` + `mem.Buffer`, calls `app.HandleMessage(c, msg, buf, recvTime)` synchronously, then releases its own reference to `buf` — network stops interpreting the message here; everything else below is `Relayer`'s (the default `App`) behavior, not network's.
-3. `Relayer.HandleMessage` filters the recipient list — removing self and building a deduplicated targets array.
-If no valid targets remain, the buffer is released and the frame is skipped without incrementing `processed`.
+3. `Relayer.HandleMessage` (via `core.ExtractTargets`) filters the recipient list — removing self.
+If no valid targets remain, the frame is skipped without incrementing `processed` (and without touching `buf`'s refcount — see §2.2 on `buf` ownership).
-4. With at least one valid target, `processed` is incremented, `ZeroToIDs()` is called in-place, and each target is looked up via the internal registry and pushed with `dest.SafePush(msg)` — non-blocking.
+4. With at least one valid target, `processed` is incremented, `ZeroToIDs()` is called in-place, and each target is looked up via the internal registry and pushed via `core.DeliverTo` — non-blocking.
 A different `App` would perform entirely different steps here.

 ### C. Delivery Phase